Take a sneak peek at the new NIST.gov and let us know what you think!

 Close-ups of two "packaged" photonic thermometers, each with its ponytail of optical fibers.
 A droplet of hardened, transparent epoxy (center) connects a fiber optic array (top) to a photonic chip containing two temperature-sensing devices (bottom).
 The thermometer package depicted on the right is having its epoxy cured with ultraviolet light.
 The chips' surfaces are each about 9 mm x 7 mm.

-The principal advantages of photonic sensor technology are low cost, light weight, portability, and resistance to electromagnetic interference.
-Such devices can be deployed in a wide variety of settings, from controlled laboratory conditions to a noisy factory floor to the variable environment of a residential setting.
+The principle advantage of photonic sensor technology is that it is a low cost, lightweight, portable, and electromagnetic interference-resistant solution that can be deployed in a wide variety of settings ranging from controlled laboratory conditions to a noisy factory floor to the variable environment of a residential setting.

-Realization of photonic temperature sensors will enable a transition away from electrical measurements- along with their attendant limitations- and into frequency measurement, opening up an entirely new landscape of possibilities where photonic temperature sensors can be built with self-diagnostic and self-calibration capabilities.
-Such sensor networks may impact a broad swath of industries including aerospace, green chemistry, fossil fuel energy production, environmental monitoring in office, laboratory and manufacturing setting, and biomedical devices for small animal telemetry.
+Realization of photonic temperature sensors will move us away from electrical measurements, along with their attendant limitations, and into frequency measurement, opening up an entirely new landscape of possibilities where photonic temperature sensors can be built with self-diagnosing and self-calibration capabilities.
+Such sensor networks will impact a broad swath of industries including aerospace; green chemistry; fossil fuel energy production; environmental monitoring in office, laboratory, and manufacturing settings; and biomedical devices for bio-telemetry applications.